 - Oil (any kind of oil is fine).

-- A good cheese—the one that melts, I recommend Chihuahua Mexican cheese.
+- A good cheese that easily melts.
+I recommend Chihuahua Mexican cheese.

-- Butter – I like a good, all natural butter, so I suggest Irish Butter or an Amish butter roll.
+- Butter – I like good, all-natural butter, so I suggest Irish butter or an Amish butter roll.

-1 lb of Harina P.A.N (other brands like Maseca or Masarepa)
+- 1 pound of Harina PAN (other brands like Maseca or Masarepa)

 - Mix all ingredients in a large bowl.